gitter-badger/cakejs/example/configs/README.md

 ## Static

-When <b>Static</b> is provided then a express instance will serve the path as webroot, and you won't able to specify CakePHP
+When <b>Static</b> is provided then a express instance will serve the path as webroot, and you won't able to specify Proxy

 ```json
 {